Emmotes/ic_spoilers/docs/patron_5.md

 | 11 | Local | 25 | Increase the damage of all Champions by 2% for each enemy that has spawned in the current area, stacking additively and capping at 100 |
 | 11 | Global | 10 | Increase the damage of all Champions by 1% for each active potion (stacking additively) |

+# Variants

+The list of variants got bit huge - so I put them in a separate page: [Elminster's Variants](patron_5_variants.html)

 [Back to Top](#top)

 *Last Modified: {{ site.time }}*